adibpriatama86/Car-Price-Prediction/README.md

 This project aims to predict car prices using machine learning techniques.
 The dataset contains information about various car brands, models, and features.

 ## Dataset
-The dataset used in this project is [Kaggle (link dataset)](https://www.kaggle.com/datasets/asinow/car-price-dataset)`, which includes the following columns:
+The dataset used in this project is from [Kaggle](https://www.kaggle.com/datasets/asinow/car-price-dataset)`, which includes the following columns:
 - Brand
 - Model
 - Year